|Nutrition Facts (per serving)|

 |Total Fat 12g||15%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This easy busy day chili is made with lean ground beef and ingredients you probably have on hand.
 Garlic, onion, cumin, and chili powder are the flavor ingredients, and small red beans and tomatoes add substance and color.

 This chili can also be made with canned black beans, kidney beans, or pinto beans.
 If you prefer a chili without beans, add more ground beef and a small amount of water broth if needed.
 The chili may be made with ground turkey as well.

 The recipe is easily doubled for a big meal or tailgating party.
 Put it in a slow cooker and take it along to a potluck or party.
 Set the slow cooker on low for serving.

-- Add the tomatoes, beans with liquid, cumin, chili powder, salt, and pepper; bring to a simmer.
+Add tomatoes, beans and liquid, cumin, chili powder, salt, and pepper; bring to a simmer.
 Cover and simmer over low heat for 1 1/2 to 2 hours, stirring occasionally.

-- Serve the chili with freshly baked cornbread and a tossed salad.
+Serve chili with freshly baked cornbread and a tossed salad.
 The chili is delicious with rice as well.

 - To thicken the chili, add a few tablespoons of tomato paste to the chili.